Sexual Offenses and Legal Consequences

 b. incapacity to consent; or

-c. where the offense charged is sexual abuse, any circumstances, in addition to forcible compulsion or incapacity to consent, in which the victim does not expressly or impliedly acquiesce in the actor's conduct.
+c. where the offense charged is sexual abuse or forcible touching, any circumstances, in addition to forcible compulsion or incapacity to consent, in which the victim does not expressly or impliedly acquiesce in the actor's conduct; or

-A person is deemed incapable of consent when one is:
+A person is deemed incapable of consent who is:

 a. less than seventeen years old; or